Warts in Children

 - Removing the wart with laser surgery

-What are possible complications of skin warts?Warts may be difficult to treat and may return.
+What are the possible complications of skin warts in a child?Warts may be difficult to treat and may return.

 Warts can spread to other parts of the body and to other people.
 It can be spread by skin to skin contact.
 It can be virus may be spread by towels or other personal items.
 You can help prevent the warts from spreading.
 Make sure your child: